Back to Table of Contents (2)

 (the epic of Khupula), composed in Angoche and written in Swahili Ajami.
 Khupula was an 19th century Angoche Swahili chieftain who fought the Portuguese to guard his slavery monopoly in the area.

-Abdallah’s most popular work, Al-Inkishafi, sometimes translated as “The Soul’s Awakening.”
+Sayyid Abdallah bin Ali bin Nasir Abdallah’s most popular work, Al-Inkishafi, sometimes translated as “The Soul’s Awakening.”

-As a muslim theologian, Abdallah wrote poems using Islamic ideas to think about history, power, and the transitoriness of life and human institutions.
+As a Muslim theologian, Abdallah wrote poems using Islamic ideas to think about history, power, and the transitoriness of life and human institutions.

 The poem, “Al-Inkishafi”—written after 1749— is a fragment of a longer work that Sayyid did not get to complete.
 But even in its unfinished state, it is a 308-line meditation on the decline of a powerful East African sultanate.